-A very popular tattoo for religious men is a cross.
+A very popular inking design for religious men is a cross tattoo.
 Having the cross inked on your face lets everyone around you know you are a Christian and take your faith seriously.
 It’s an ever-present reminder of God as you will see it whenever you look in the mirror.
 A meaningful placement for a cross face tattoo is at the corner of your eye – to represent God opening your eyes – or at your temple, to symbolize God guiding your thoughts and decisions.

 4. Anchor Face Tattoo

 Another classic tattoo design that’s been adapted for the face is the anchor.
 Traditionally, anchors symbolize safety, hope, and salvation.
 They can also represent Christianity, so they are a popular choice for men of faith.
-Other men choose this tattoo after traveling as it represents crossing oceans.
+Other men choose the anchor tattoo after traveling as it represents crossing oceans.

 5. Skull Face Tattoo

-For the very bold and out-there guys, a full skull face tattoo looks incredible.
+For the very bold and out-there guys, a full-face skull tattoo looks incredible and daring.
 Made famous by artist Rick Genest – known as ‘Zombie Boy’ – the skull tattoo is not for the faint-hearted.
 It’s a real commitment and suits those who are obsessed with tattoos while having a Gothic aesthetic.